Date API is cumbersome to use. Hence, it’s best to rely on a library for anything related to dates. Popular libraries include:

 Consult the blog post “Why you shouldn’t use Moment.js…” for the pros and cons of these libraries.

-UTC (Coordinated Universal Time) and GMT (Greenwich Mean Time) have the same current time, but they are different things:
+UTC (Coordinated Universal Time) and GMT (Greenwich Mean Time) are ways of specifying time that are similar, but subtly different:

 UTC: is the time standard that all times zones are based on.
 They are specified relative to it.
 That is, no country or territory has UTC as its local time zone.